SwordaxDev/CVAA/README.md

 # CVAA

 **Collegeboard Video Assignment Automator
-V1.0.4**
+V1.0.5**

 <img alt="CVAA Logo" src="/docs/cvaa-logo.png" width="200">

 ## About

-CVAA (Collegeboard Video Assignment Automator) is a free open source software developed by Swordax, the software is written using JavaScript and is open source on github.
+CVAA (Collegeboard Video Assignment Automator) is an automating tool developed by Swordax, the tool is written using JavaScript and is open source on github.

 **Repo: https://github.com/SwordaxDev/CVAA**<br>
-_Software code is valid as of Jan 2022, collegeboard site (https://www.collegeboard.org)_
+_Script code is valid as of Jan 2022, collegeboard site (https://www.collegeboard.org)_

 CVAA when ran in the console, automates running the video assignments on collegeboard AP courses, and makes sure all the assigned videos are completed.